heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ---

-> You will learn the following topics during this course:
+> You will learn the following topics during this teaching unit:
 >
-> - Network programming (inputs/outputs, encodings, TCP and UDP)
+> - Network programming (inputs/outputs, encodings, TCP and UDP).
-> - Application-level protocols (SMTP, SSH, HTTP and your own)
+> - Application-level protocols (SMTP, SSH, HTTP, and your own).
-> - Web infrastructures (reverse proxy, load balancer, sticky sessions)
+> - Web infrastructures (reverse proxy, load balancer, sticky sessions).
-> - How to read and write technical documentation
+> - How to read and write technical documentation.
 >
 > At the end of the course, you will be able to create applications that can
-> communicate over the network!
+> communicate over the network (for example, business applications, APIs, games,
+> etc.)!

 ---

 > You will learn the following technologies during this course:
 >
-> - Git and GitHub
+> - Git and GitHub.
-> - Markdown
+> - Markdown.
-> - Java for network programming
+> - Java for network programming.
-> - Docker & Docker Compose
+> - Docker & Docker Compose.
-> - Network utilities
+> - Network utilities.
-> - The terminal :heart:
+> - The terminal. :heart:

 ![bg right:40%](https://images.unsplash.com/photo-1530124566582-a618bc2615dc?fit=crop&h=720)